tjardoo/rust-ssh-demo/README.md

 - `--host` - The host to connect to
 - `--port` - The port to connect to
 - `--user` - The user to connect as
+- `--public-key` - The path to the public key file
+- `--private-key` - The path to the private key file

 By default the application will use the values defined in the `.env` file.